wzulfikar/lifelog/programming/php/laravel_cron.md

 $schedule->call(function () {return true;})->everyMinute()->thenPing('http://requestb.in/1cs75qz1');
 ```

-to test in your local machine, issue `php artisan schedule:run`
+to test in your local machine, execute `php artisan schedule:run`

 *Do you know what makes the cron eats CPU?*